 - #2: If you are self-employed and you want to deposit crypto funds in a business bank account, you need to put the crypto money in there no less than 90 days before the loan closing.
 But more time is better.
 The rules are different for the self-employed because of recent conventional loan changes that state the lender must review three months of business bank statements for the self-employed.

-What About Crypto Funds As A Family Gift?
+What About Crypto Funds as a Family Gift?

 Whether you can use those funds to get a mortgage depends on several things.
 Usually, the crypto rules are the same for gift givers as homebuyers.